nrrb/mediumtalk/questions.md

 - What's something you've had to unlearn as you've gotten older?
 - What does a meaningful friendship look like to you?
 - When was the last time you changed your opinion about something important?
-- What's a challenge you're currently working through?
 - What's something you wish people understood better about the world?
-- How do you handle situations when you feel misunderstood?
-- What's a moment when you felt truly proud of yourself?
 - What's something you think society gets wrong?
 - When do you feel most connected to others?
 - What's a value that guides most of your decisions?